Constraints on Axion-Like Particles with the Silicon Detector at a Nuclear Reactor: Experimental sensitivity

-{\it \textbf{\textbf{Experimental sensitivity}}} -- The silicon Skipper-CCD detector represents a significant advance in low-threshold particle detection, providing non-destructive readout with single-electron sensitivity and excellent background control~\cite{Tiffenberg:2017aac}.
+The silicon Skipper-CCD detector represents a significant advance in low-threshold particle detection, providing non-destructive readout with single-electron sensitivity and excellent background control~\cite{Tiffenberg:2017aac}.
 The Coherent Neutrino-Nucleus Interaction Experiment (Connie) has pioneered its application at the nuclear reactor~\cite{CONNIE:2019swq}.
 16 Skipper-CCD sensors are located outside the dome of the $3.95~\rm{GW_{th}}$ Angra 2 nuclear reactor in Brazil, approximately 30 m from the core \cite{CONNIE:2024pwt}.
-Two of the Skipper-CCD, each with an active mass of 0.247 g, can access to the energy threshold as low as 15 eV.
-With an exposure of 18.4 g·days, from 2021 to 2023, the experiment has recorded a reactor-OFF background rate of approximately $4~\rm{kg^{-1}~day^{-1}~keV^{-1}}$ \cite{CONNIE:2024off}.
-For the Atucha-II experiment, a 2.2 g Skipper-CCD is positioned 12 m from a $2.175~\rm{GW_{th}}$ pressurized heavy water reactor operating with natural $\rm{UO_2}$ fuel in Buenos Aires Province, Argentina.
-During the 2023 operational run, it recorded the data with 82 g-days of exposure and the measured background rate under reactor-OFF conditions is approximately $30~\rm{kg^{-1}~day^{-1}~keV^{-1}}$ \cite{CONNIE:2024off}.
+Two of the Skipper-CCD, each with an active mass of 0.247 g, reach an energy threshold as low as 15 eV, corresponding to about four electrons on average.
+Below 15 eV, the signal would be affected by additional on-chip noise sources (e.g., dark current, spurious charge, and clock-induced charge backgrounds) that could produce fake events~\cite{CONNIE:2024pwt} in 1–2 electron events.
+With an exposure of 18.4 g$\cdot$days from 2021 to 2023, the experiment recorded a reactor-OFF background rate of approximately $4000~\rm{kg^{-1}~day^{-1}~keV^{-1}}$ \cite{CONNIE:2024off}.
+For the Atucha-II experiment, a 2.2 g Skipper-CCD is located 12 m from a $2.175~\rm{GW_{th}}$ pressurized heavy water reactor operating with natural $\rm{UO_2}$ fuel in Buenos Aires Province, Argentina.
+During the 2023 operational run, it recorded the data with 82 g-days of exposure and the measured background rate under reactor-OFF conditions was approximately $30000~\rm{kg^{-1}~day^{-1}~keV^{-1}}$ \cite{CONNIE:2024off}.

-The Oscura experiment aims to lead the search for low-mass dark matter particles using a large array of novel silicon CCDs.
-These devices are designed with a low detection threshold of two electrons and a planned total exposure of 30 kg-year~\cite{Oscura:2022vmi}.
-The experiment is pursuing for single-electron sensitivity and has the goal of achieving zero background events in the $2e^{-}$ -- $10e^{-}$ ionization-signal region.
-The background requirement of less than 1 event in this energy region over the full 30 kg-year exposure translates to a background rate requirement of 0.01 $\rm{kg^{-1}~day^{-1}~keV^{-1}}$.
-In this work, we assume the detector is located $10~\rm {m}$ from a $4~\rm{GW_{th}}$ thermal-power reactor as in \cite{Dai:2025kai}.